 Furthermore, you may be entitled to commence a claim and start a law suit for personal injuries seeking damages for pain and suffering and economic loss.
 In seeking damages for personal injuries, you want a law firm that provides hard work and dedicated service to their clients.
 Seek a law firm that is established, with a dedicated client base, that is ready to go to work for you.

-Contact the Attorneys at Jacob Oresky & Associates, PLLC
+Contact the Attorneys at Oresky & Associates, pllc.

 We offer a free consultation.
-To discuss your workplace accident with an experienced lawyer, call us toll free at 718-993-9999 or contact us by e-mail.
+To discuss your workplace accident with an experienced lawyer, call us at (718) 993-9999 or contact us by e-mail.
 Put our team of highly skilled and hard working lawyers and paralegals to work for you.